-We have audited the financial statements of Rusneftegaz LLC (the Company), which comprise the balance sheets as of December 31, 2022 and 2021, and the related statements of comprehensive income, cash flows and changes in member's equity for the years then ended, and the related notes to the financial statements (collectively referred to as the "financial statements").
+We have audited the financial statements of Rusneftegaz LLC (the Company), which comprise the balance sheets as of December 31, 2024 and 2023, and the related statements of comprehensive income, cash flows and changes in member's equity for the years then ended, and the related notes (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2022 and 2021, and the results of its operations and its cash flows for the years then ended in accordance with International Financial Reporting Standards promulgated by the International Accounting Standards Board.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company at December 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended in accordance with International Financial Reporting Standards promulgated by the International Accounting Standards Board.